Call Now:

 What are the common reasons why my toilet is leaking?

-Toilets leak due to a variety of reasons.
-It could be due to a faulty fill valve, an old wax ring that’s no longer sealing properly, or a problem with the flush valve.
+Toilets leak for various reasons.
+They could be caused by a faulty fill valve, an old wax ring that’s no longer sealing properly, or a problem with the flush valve.
 Sometimes, the leak is coming from a cracked tank or bowl, which would require replacement.

 How do I identify where a leak is coming from in my toilet?

 Start by removing the tank lid and inspecting the fill valve, the flush valve, and the seal between the tank and the bowl.
-If you don’t see any issues there, turn on the water and watch to see if water is leaking around the base of the toilet, which could indicate a problem with the wax ring.
+If you don’t see any issues there, turn on the water and watch for water to leak around the toilet base, which could indicate a problem with the wax ring.

-A leaking toilet causing water to escape into the sewer pipe can lead to serious plumbing problems.
+A leaking toilet, allowing water to escape into the sewer pipe, can lead to serious plumbing problems.
 This type of leak often requires professional plumbing work, which may involve replacing the wax ring or adjusting the toilet’s connection to the sewer pipe.

 Can a leaking toilet cause a significant increase in my water bill?